 To understand how DBSCAN forms clusters through density-reachability chains, let's visualize the process:

-A cluster is a non-empty subset of the dataset where:
+A cluster is a non-empty subset of the dataset that satisfies two key properties:

 -